jefelewis/react-native-ultimate-modal-picker/README.md

 ## Changelog

+## [1.1.42] - 1/24/2020

+### Added

+- Added test data items for ListPicker on README.
+- Title props can be added to any Picker.
+Default titles are shown if no prop is added.

+### Changed

+- Reformatting App.tsx for when testing.
+- Fixed onChange TypeScript Typings.

 ## [1.1.41] - 1/23/2020

 ### Changed

-- Updated README for NPM package
+- Updated README for NPM package.

 ## [1.1.40] - 1/23/2020

 ### Added

-- Added podfile installation instructions to README
+- Added podfile installation instructions to README.
-- Added cancel button for iOS modals
+- Added cancel button for iOS modals.

 ### Changed

-- Fixed if/else toggle issue
+- Fixed if/else toggle issue.
-- Fixed undefined date issue
+- Fixed undefined date issue.
-- Fixed onChange issue
+- Fixed onChange issue.
-- Change if statements for Platform to else/if so only one would ever run
+- Change if statements for Platform to else/if so only one would ever run.

 ## Getting Started
 **1. Install Package:**